-Click on the Create Request tab, which will take you to the first page of creating a Request.
-The Request process has been simplified but remains flexible enough to handle different methods of sending Requests to suppliers.
-In the Request process, suppliers are selected and the Request is confidentially sent to those suppliers who are then able to bid on the Request.
+Click on the "Create new" tab, which will take you to the first page of creating a Request.
+The Request process has been simplified but remains flexible enough to handle different kinds of Requests.
+Only the selected suppliers are able to view the Request who are then able to bid on the Request when ready.

-No, this information is hidden from other suppliers who received the RFQ.
+No, this information is hidden from other suppliers who received the Request.

 DeepStream has an audit trail throughout the bidding process that tracks and publishes any changes made by either party.
 This ensures that both parties are fully aware of changes made by either party throughout the entire process.

-DeepStream’s key features regarding the RFQ process are the following; 1.
+DeepStream’s key features regarding the Request process are the following; 1.
 Document management system - This stores all tender documents and makes it clear to buyer and supplier what actions need to be taken.
 2. Compare bids - Easily compare pricing and delivery terms across all bids, even down to specific line items within the bids.
-3. Collaboration - DeepStream allows for easy collaboration within the same company so that various parts of the RFQ process can be handled by only the relevant department or individuals.
+3. Collaboration - DeepStream allows for easy collaboration within the same company so that various parts of the Request process can be handled by only the relevant department or individuals.
 For example, the technical team can access and approve all technical specs and documents, but not any commercial information.
 This can be managed centrally by allocating permissions accordingly by the admin of that company.
-4. Revisions and audit trail/history - The history of each RFQ is electronically documented, as are the key events in each bid.
+4. Revisions and audit trail/history - The history of each Request is electronically documented, as are the key events in each bid.
 This allows for increased visibility, which not only eases the procurement process but also allows buyers to make sure their internal processes are being followed.